Lazlographics

 Many thanks to 410th Squadron pilot Lt.
 Dave S. Benson's son, Marc, Chris Argent,

-and 94th BG Historian Louis Hopkins as well as others, for doing the research
+and 94th BG Researcher Louis Hopkins as well as others, for doing the research

 & providing the "Records Indicate" information that accompanies much of this history.